jdrichardsappacad/authenticate-me-nothunk/part-1-backend.md

 #### `restoreUser`

 Certain authenticated routes will require the identity of the current session user.
-You will create an utilize a middleware function called restoreUser that will restore the session user based on the contents of the JWT cookie.
+You will create and utilize a middleware function called restoreUser that will restore the session user based on the contents of the JWT cookie.
 Create a middleware function that will verify and parse the JWT's payload and search the database for a `User` with the id in the payload (this query should use the